aulichney/UltimatumGame/README.md

 # UltimatumGame

-* Models the relative outcome of all combinations of offer and reserve price with opponents
+* Models the relative outcome of all combinations of offer and reserve price with $20 pot and 18 players including self.
 * One model generates the offer and reserve prices of the opponents completely randomly and the other uses a normal distribution.
   + Both models assume the offer and reserve prices are in the range (0, 10) due to human emphasis on fairness and our mutual understanding of this fact.